nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Students that :
 1. are too busy with schoolwork to carefully monitor their eating habits
 2. are concerned about their health
+3. likes to keep track of their meals/weight habit digitally
 3. want to keep track of their weight

 ### Value proposition